j2deen/schluter-heat-rs1/README.md

 ## License

-Apache 2.0 - see LICENSE file for details
+MIT License - see LICENSE file for details

 ## Disclaimer